Iran’s neighbours brace for fallout as war threatens new refugee crisis

 Iraq, which shares Iran’s longest border, faces a particularly complex situation.

 The UN’s International Organization for Migration says disruptions on the Iranian side of the border have led to the closure of several crossing points, although Iraqi crossings remain technically open.
-Meanwhile, the UNHCR says it is monitoring developments closely, and that the Iraqi government would lead any emergency refugee response.
+Meanwhile, the UNHCR says it is monitoring developments closely and that the Iraqi government will lead any emergency refugee response.

 The semi-autonomous Kurdish region of northern Iraq, which, unlike the rest of the country, still allows visa-free entry for Iranian passport holders, adds another layer of complexity.